Sacha-Gonzalez-DeMuer/GPP_MonteCarloSearchTree/README.md

 	This means that given a large enough sample size, we can come close to the expected real value.
-	For example: to find the true average height of men in a country, we can sample the height of every man in that country, but by measuring the height of a large amount of men we can come *close* to the *true average* height of men in that country.
+	For example: to find the true average height of men in a country, we can sample the height of every man in that country, but by measuring the height of a large number of men we can come *close* to the *true average* height of men in that country.

 2. **Random Sampling**

 	To feed into the law of large numbers Monte Carlo simulations use random sampling to simulate the behavior of a model.

-By combining these two ideas Monte Carlo simulations are able to find an approximation of an optimal result.
+By combining these two ideas Monte Carlo simulations can find an approximation of an optimal result.

 In the case of deterministic games like connect 4 the optimal result we're searching for is a win.
-Therefore we can use Monte Carlo simulations to determine wether a move is the optimal move to win by repeatedly simulating a large amount of games after that move until the game finishes.
+Therefore we can use Monte Carlo simulations to determine whether a move is the optimal move to win by repeatedly simulating a large number of games after that move until the game finishes.

 ### Game Trees
 However games like these aren't determined by a single move, but rather a sequence of moves where every move creates a new state for the game, branching off into extremely large amounts of different possibilities.